marcusig/woocommerce-product-customizer/src/readme.txt

 = I just found the plugin, how do I use the configurator? = Watch the get started video on Youtube:

 [youtube https://www.youtube.com/watch?v=qz8L-hMJnKs]
 Not enough?
 Ask your questions <a href="https://wordpress.org/support/plugin/product-configurator-for-woocommerce/">on the support forum</a>

-= How can I create a custom theme for the configurator? = You can use the starter theme here: https://github.com/marcusig/product-configurator-custom-theme
+= How can I create a custom theme for the configurator? = Use the starter theme, which you can find on <a href="https://github.com/marcusig/product-configurator-custom-theme">github</a> with simple instructions to get started.

 = How can I optimize the layers in the configurator? = We recommend using a plugin such as WP-Optimize for all-round performance improvements: